 Validators are penalized by deductions of staked ETH for participating in behaviors that are not in the interests of the network.
 Such behaviors include time spent disconnected from the network and malicious or incorrect proposals and attestations.
 In the most severe cases, malicious behaviors are penalized by ‘slashing’ – a significant reduction in staked ETH and complete removal from the network.

 Securing Your Validator

-A major concern for staking on Eth2 is ensuring optimal security of private keys while maintaining 100% connectivity to the network.
-As validators in Eth2 are expected to be active at all times, validator keys are effectively ‘hot keys’ that must always be available to perform validator duties.
+A major concern for Ethereum staking is ensuring optimal security of private keys while maintaining 100% connectivity to the network.
+As validators are expected to be active at all times, validator keys are effectively ‘hot keys’ that must always be available to perform validator duties.

 The most secure way to store validator keys is by remote signing, whereby validator keys are stored on a server kept separate from a validator yet are made available at all times to sign incoming requests from the network.

-Though becoming a validator in Eth2 is theoretically advantageous, barriers to entry are still present.
+Though becoming a validator is theoretically advantageous, barriers to entry are still present.
 Firstly, it is technically challenging to join the network and start staking.
-One must become familiar with the basic principles of using and sending ETH on Eth1 and it is recommended to have some coding knowledge as validator set up is complete using the command line.
+One must become familiar with the basic principles of using and sending ETH and it is recommended to have some coding knowledge as validator set up is complete using the command line.